dotnet/docs-mobile/docs/android/binding-libs/binding-java-libs/binding-java-maven-library.md

 ms.date: 05/11/2024
 ---

-# Binding a Java Library from Maven
+# Binding a Java library from Maven

 A common binding scenario is binding a Java library hosted in a Maven repository (like [Maven Central](https://central.sonatype.com/)).